ArthurGareginyan/my-custom-styles/readme.txt

 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
 The POT file is included and placed in the "`languages`" folder.
 Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

 = Q. How does it work? =
-A. Simply go to the plugin settings page, place your CSS code in the field, switch the toggle to the "ON" position and click the "Save changes" button.
-Enjoy the result of applying your CSS code.
+A. Simply go to the plugin settings page, place your custom CSS code in the field, switch the toggle to the "ON" position and click the "Save changes" button.
+Enjoy the result of applying your custom CSS code.
 It's that simple!
 You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`CSS Inserter`".

 = Q. How much of CSS code (characters) I can enter in the text field? =